Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the purpose of the 'incident management' practice?
+### What is the purpose of the Incident Management practice?

 - [x] To minimize the negative impact of incidents by restoring normal service operation as quickly as possible.
-- [ ] To capture demand for incident resolution and service requests.
+- [ ] To capture demand for Incident Resolution and service requests.
 - [ ] To reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents.
 - [ ] To support the agreed service quality by effective handling of all agreed user-initiated service requests.